maximus-teo/wordle/README.md

 # Wordle on React

-A simple Wordle-style word guessing game built with React and Vite.
+A simple Wordle clone built with React and Vite.
 Type or tap letters to guess the 5-letter word in 6 tries or less.
 Visual feedback shows correct, present, or absent letters.
+(With confetti!)

+## 🌐 Live Site

+This Wordle clone is deployed at https://maximus-teo.github.io/wordle

 ![demo screenshot](./screenshot.png)